Now serving as Chief AI Officer at Ondaro · Forbes Technology Council Member

 $ scp youruser@serverip:/remote/directory ~/Documents

-# Change the ownership of a directory and it's subdirectories and files
+# Change the ownership of a directory and its subdirectories and files

 $ chown -R user:group directory